haberkern-lab/ethoVR/hardware-interface.md

 ---
 # Hardware interface
 {: .no_toc }
-Information on how to establish an interface between various hardware components to e.g. synchronize the virtual reality (VR) with a microscope, trigger optogenetic stimulation and read in positional updates from a treadmill tracking system (Fictrac).
+Help on how to establish an interface between various hardware components, for example:
+* synchronize the virtual reality (VR) with a microscope
+* trigger optogenetic stimulation,
-{: .fs-6 .fw-300 }
+* read in positional updates from a treadmill tracking system (Fictrac) {: .fs-6 .fw-300 }

 Our VR setups consisted of a spherical treadmill and a panoramic screen in addition to the VR software.
 For further information on how to design a polygonal, projector-based display, see [Display](../display).
 On this page, you  will find information on how to use FicTrac and a National Instruments (NIDaq) board together with the Janelia Unity Toolkit VR.
 There is some degree of flexibility to accommodate different hardware configurations compared to the onese described here.